Built in 1850 on the seashore in Corrie village, 6 miles from Brodick ferry terminal.

 Food & Drink

 Enjoy a wee dram in The Corrie Hotel Bar, ‘Eat’ lunch or dinner in our dining area or in our spacious beer garden* overlooking the sea, or just relax in our lounge.
-Non residents are also always welcome for lunches and evening meals which are served every day, in season.
+Non residents are also always welcome for lunches and evening meals which are served every day.
 A reservation is highly recommended to guarantee a table.

 *summer lunches only